-Costs Indian Approach Result (PPP US Dollars) 1 Result in local currency (Rupees) Primary School Surveyed 3-4 respondents with children in primary education on the costs of prim. education per child.
+Costs Indian Approach Result (PPP US Dollars) Result in local currency (Rupees) Primary School Surveyed 3-4 respondents with children in primary education on the costs of prim. education per child.
 Lower end of costs for government subsidised education Average costs of 300\$ per year (ranging from \$234 - 1600) per year Ranging from 5000 - 35000 Rupees per year Secondary School Surveyed 3-4 respondents with children in secondary education on the costs of secon. education per child.
-Lower end of costs for government subsidised education Average costs of 400\$ per year (ranging from \$470 - 2100 per year) 10000 - 45000 Rupees Costs School items (e.g., clothes and books) Government school uniforms are free but stitching needs to be paid by the family.
-70\$ per year 1500 Rupees per year Education Co School exam fees Surveyed 3-4 respondents with children in education on the costs of school exams Average exam costs of164\$ per year Primary school: Rs 1000-1800 Secondary school: Rs 6,000 -7,000 Educ Average number of children per household Based on Anker data that can be found here (LINK) 3 children Total costs per month The Indian team took the approximate average for the primary and secondary school fees and added an average for the unform and exam costs Average primary & secondary costs: 700\$ Average unform and exam costs: 234\$ Total yearly costs: 934\$ This was then multiplied by the number of children and divided by 12 for the monthly costs Final costs: 234\$ 5000 Rupees Healthy diet and decent living of household expected li g represents around two thirds ving income expenditures Education represent 12% of th ne final living income.
-The final number is 234\$ per month per household Typical Household Expenditure Healthy diet Decent living Healthcare Education Decent working conditions Note: All \$ are in PPP 2023 29% Savings
+Lower end of costs for government subsidised education Average costs of 400\$ per year (ranging from \$470 - 2100 per year) 10000 - 45000 Rupees School items (e.g., clothes and books) Government school uniforms are free but stitching needs to be paid by the family.
+70\$ per year 1500 Rupees per year School exam fees Surveyed 3-4 respondents with children in education on the costs of school exams Average exam costs of164\$ per year Primary school: Rs 1000-1800 Secondary school: Rs 6,000 -7,000 Average number of children per household Based on Anker data that can be found here (LINK) 3 children Total costs per month The Indian team took the approximate average for the primary and secondary school fees and added an average for the unform and exam costs Average primary & secondary costs: 700\$ Average unform and exam costs: 234\$ Total yearly costs: 934\$ This was then multiplied by the number of children and divided by 12 for the monthly costs Final costs: 234\$ 5000 Rupees

+Education represent 12% of the final living income.
+The final number is 234\$ per month per household